Evolution of networks with multiple junctions: The behavior of the flow at a singular time

+\begin{prop} If {\bf{M1}} holds, Type~0 singularities actually exist. \end{prop} \begin{proof} Let us consider an initial (regular) smooth network $\SS_0$, which is centrally symmetric, in the convex domain $\Omega$ (also centrally symmetric) as in the following figure:

+where in gray we drew the minimal network ${\mathbb M}$ connecting the four end--points of $\SS_0$ on the boundary of $\Omega$.
+Assuming that $\Omega$ is very ``long and thin'', it can be shown that ${\mathbb M}$ is the only ``stationary'' (regular and with zero curvature) network connecting the four end--points of $\SS_0$.\\ By Corollary~\ref{tree-bdcurb}, during the smooth curvature flow $\SS_t$ of $\SS_0$ (given by Theorem~\ref{smoothexist-prob}, maintaining the central symmetry) the curvature is bounded and either a singularity develops or the flow $\SS_t$ is smooth for every positive time.
+Then, it is easy to guess and actually it will be a consequence of Proposition~\ref{prolong} that, as $t\to+\infty$, the network $\SS_t$ converges in $C^1$ to ${\mathbb M}$, which is a contradiction because of their different structures.
+Hence, at some time $T<+\infty$ a Type~0 singularity must develop and the only possibility is the collapse of the ``central'' curve of $\SS_t$, by its symmetry. \end{proof}

-Bounded curvature is not actually the case if some loops are present, indeed we have seen that a region bounded by less than six curves possibly collapses and in such case the curvature cannot stay bounded.
+Bounded curvature is not actually the case if some loops are present in $\SS_t$, indeed a region bounded by less than six curves possibly collapses, then in such case the curvature cannot stay bounded, by Corollary~\ref{regioncor}.

-Determining what asymptotically happens in details in the general case can be quite complicated, because of the difficulty in classifying the regular shrinkers with loops, anyway, some special cases with ``few'' triple junctions can be fully understood.
-We will show an example of this analysis in Section~\ref{globsec}, considering networks with only one triple junction and we refer the reader to~\cite{mannovplu} for the complete study of the evolution of networks with only {\em two} $3$--points.
-We underline that the interest in this latter case is due to the fact that the multiplicity--one conjecture holds for such networks (Corollary~\ref{Elemma1}).
+Determining what asymptotically happens in detail in the general case can be quite complicated because of the difficulty in classifying all the regular shrinkers with loops.
+Anyway, some special cases with ``few'' triple junctions can be fully understood.
+We will show an example of this analysis in Section~\ref{globsec}, considering networks with at most {\em two} triple junctions.
+We underline that the interest in these very special cases is because of the multiplicity--one conjecture holds for such networks (Corollary~\ref{Elemma1}).

 However, even if we cannot describe all the possible shrinkers $\SS_{-1/2}^\infty$ or $\widetilde{\SS}_\infty$, arising respectively from the parabolic or Huisken's rescaling procedure at the singular time $T<+\infty$, we can get enough information in order to restart the flow by means of Theorem~\ref{evolnonreg} in the next section (actually by its extension discussed in Remark~\ref{felix}).
 The point is to connect the information on the possible blow--up limit networks $\widetilde{\SS}_\infty$ to the existence and the structure of a network $\SS_T$ which is the limit of $\SS_t$, as $t\to T$.